planetlabs/planet-client-python/docs/get-started/upgrading.md

 # Upgrading

-The Planet SDK for Python is Version 2 of what was previously referred to as the Planet API client.
+The Planet Earth Observation Toolkit is Version 2 of what was previously referred to as the Planet API client.

 Version 2 is essentially a complete rewrite and brings with it big changes to